Feature Concatenation Multi-view Subspace Clustering: Feature Concatenation Multi-view Subspace Clustering

 \subsection{FCMSC}

-For convenience, Table \ref{table_symbols} lists main symbols used throughout this paper.
+For convenience, Table \ref{table_symbols} lists main symbols leveraged throughout this paper.
 Given a multi-view dataset with $v$ views and $n$ samples, i.e. $\{ x_1^{(i)},x_2^{(i)}, \cdots ,x_n^{(i)}\} _{i = 1}^v$, data points of which are drawn from $m$ multiple subspaces.
-In order to obtain a matrix that each column has the same magnitude, data of each view are normalized within the range of $\left[ {0,1} \right]$, and then multiple views are concatenated into a joint view representation matrix X, which is defined as follows,
+In order to obtain a matrix that each column has the same magnitude, data of each view are normalized within the range of $\left[ {0,1} \right]$, and then multiple views are concatenated into a joint view representation matrix $X$, which is defined as follows:

-where $x_i^{(k)}$ denotes the features of $i$-th sample from $k$-th view, and $i$-th column of $X$ contains features of all views of $i$-th sample.
-Based on concatenated features, Fig. \ref{Section3_FCMSC} displays the whole framework of the proposed FCMSC.
+where $x_i^{(k)}$ denotes the features of the $i$-th sample from the $k$-th view, and the $i$-th column of $X$ contains features of all views of the $i$-th sample.
+Based on the concatenated features, Fig. \ref{Section3_FCMSC} displays the framework of the proposed FCMSC.

-Since statistic properties of different views are diverse, even incompatible, among views, it is difficult to explore the mutual information of multiple views effectively and fully.
+Since statistic properties of different views are diverse, even incompatible among views, it is difficult to explore the mutual information of multiple views effectively and fully.
 In order to get a preliminary exploration of multi-view data, we consider the following objective function in the beginning:

 where $Z$ indicates an original coefficient matrix of $X$, $E_x$ denotes the sample-specific corruptions of data points, and $\lambda$ is a trade-off parameter.
-The $l_{2,1}$-norm of $E_x$ enforces $E_x$ to be sparse in columns and columns of $E_x$ to be zero\cite{liu2013robust11}.
-Equation (\ref{StandLRR}) is a standard low-rank representation of the concatenated features.
-However, experimental results presented in\cite{zhang2015low16},\cite{cao2015diversity17},\cite{chao2017survey24} and later section of this paper show that the clustering performance is uncompetitive if a spectral clustering algorithm is performed on $Z$.
-This is because each view has specific statistical properties, which may be contradictory among views, and it is unreasonable to explore the joint views representation by directly applying single-view clustering algorithm.
+The $l_{2,1}$-norm of $E_x$ enforces $E_x$ to be sparse in columns and columns of $E_x$ to be zero.
+Equation (\ref{StandLRR}) is a standard low-rank representation \cite{liu2013robust11} of the concatenated features.
+However, experimental results presented in \cite{zhang2015low16,cao2015diversity17,chao2017survey24} and later section of this paper show that the clustering performance is uncompetitive if a spectral clustering algorithm is performed based on the coefficient matrix $Z$.
+This is because each view has specific statistical properties, which may be contradictory among views, and it is unreasonable to explore the joint views representation by directly employing single-view clustering algorithm.